MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/learning-management-system/readme.txt

 * **Responsive Design:** It doesn't matter whether your students browse your eLearning website from laptops, desktops, or various hand-held devices like mobiles, iPhones, tablets, etc. Your LMS website is sure to look pixel-perfect with our fully responsive WordPress LMS plugin.

+* **Dashboard Analytics:** Get detailed course reports that include an overall count of courses, enrolled courses, lessons, quizzes, questions, instructors, students, Q&A, and reviews.
+Also, keep track of the enrollment data over time and sales stats.

+* **Review System:**  Let the logged-in students provide honest feedback about your courses.
+Easily manage reviews (view, edit, trash, or mark spam) from one place and apply a filter to find reviews.
+You can also approve and reply to the approved reviews according to your need.

+* **External URL Video Support [Premium]:** Seamlessly integrate video links from external sources, such as Google Drive, OneDrive, and so on, to enrich your content.

+* **Webhooks:** Automatically send your data to the specified URL whenever the chosen events take place on your LMS website with webhooks.
+You can give a name and add a description to the webhook.
+You can also choose the destination URL to send data and select an event to trigger the webhook.

+* **Elementor Compatible:** The compatibility of Masteriyo with the popular Elementor page builder plugin enables you to design visually appealing courses to captivate your students.

+* **Support for SEO Plugins:** Ensure that your courses are search engine-friendly for higher rankings in search result pages with support for popular SEO plugins like Yoast SEO and Rank Math.

+* **Compatible with Cache Plugins:** Masteriyo also seamlessly integrates with WordPress cache plugins like Hummingbird, LiteSpeed, W3TotalCache, WPOptimize, WPRocket, etc., for a blazing fast LMS website with consistent performance.

+* **WordPress Block Editor Ready:** Utilize the power of Gutenberg blocks to create attractive course pages easily.
+Masteriyo comes with two custom blocks: Course List and Course Categories, for effective course organization.
+Besides, you can also leverage the four different certificate blocks for building stunning certificates.

+* **Email Verification:** Masteriyo has built-in email verification for new user registrations.
+This adds an extra layer of security by confirming the email address is valid.
+Users must click a verification link sent to their inbox before accessing your LMS site.

+* **Translation Ready:** Effortlessly translate your LMS website into multiple languages to reach students across diverse geographical locations.

+* **Course Visibility Option:** In Masteriyo, you have the option to enable or disable course visibility to the logged in students.
+This feature allows instructors and administrators to have control over who can view the course.

+* **Quiz Import/Export:** Ensure a smooth and error-free import and export of all your existing quizzes within Masteriyo in JSON format.
+Easily transfer course quizzes from your old site to your new one without any hassle.

+* **Advanced Email Settings [Premium]:** Effortlessly toggle email notifications on or off for different situations.
+Simply decide if Site Admins, Instructors, and Students get emails when new orders come in, when new instructors join, or when students sign up or have their instructor applications declined.
+Further, you can also personalize the email content to match your branding.

+* **Course Subscription or Recurring Prices [Premium]:** Give your students the choice of course subscriptions or recurring payments through PayPal and Stripe.
+Simplify payment processing for both parties and ensure a steady income for your eLearning business.

+* **User Import/Export System:** Masteriyo simplifies administrative tasks with its CSV-based user import export feature.
+Users can bulk upload and update by mapping CSV columns to fields, and the export function provides basic user details like name and username.

+* **Course Content Access:** Allows admins and instructors to preview course content without enrolling.
+This eliminates the need for full enrollment, simplifying oversight and readiness checks.

+* **Bulk Students and Instructors Export to CSV [Premium]:** Enables administrators to effortlessly export student, instructor, and user lists to CSV files.
+With just one click, users can export any user list page into a spreadsheet-friendly format, facilitating easy bulk data transfer for analysis.

+* **GDPR Compliance:** Masteriyo is fully GDPR compliant, ensuring all essential user data privacy regulations are met.
+It enables you to manage privacy policy consent messages easily.
+Besides, it also allows linking the Privacy Policy Page to the consent message for an in-depth understanding of your LMS site’s policy.

 ### ALL FEATURES OF THE MASTERIYO LMS PLUGIN
 * Unlimited Courses
 * Unlimited Sections
 * Unlimited Lessons
 * Unlimited Quiz
+* Unlimited Assignments [Premium]
+* Unlimited Zooms [Premium]
 * Fully Responsive Design
 * Inside Course
   * Course Name